dzbeck/multiscanner/docs/install.rst

 *remove-entry*        A Python list of ExifTool results that should not be included in the report.
 File system level attributes are not useful and stripped out.
 ====================  =============================

-**[FireeyeAPI]** - Detonates the sample in FireEye AX via FireEye's API.
+**[FireeyeAPI]** - detonates the sample in FireEye AX via FireEye's API.
 This "API" version replaces the "FireEye Scan" module.

 .. tabularcolumns:: |p{3cm}|p{12cm}|